aws-samples/amazon-sagemaker-secure-mlops/README.md

 ```

-You will get `AccessDeniedException` because of the explicit `Deny` in the IAM policy:
+You get `AccessDeniedException` because of the explicit `Deny` in the IAM policy:

 ![start-training-job-without-vpc](img/start-training-job-without-vpc.png)
 ![accessdeniedexception](img/accessdeniedexception.png)